 Chase Ultimate Rewards is the points program that goes along with Chase’s rewards credit cards.
 There are several credit cards that you can choose from to take advantage of this program, with annual fees ranging from $0 to $199.

-Points can be earned through this program through everyday purchases, and the amount of points that you can receive depends on the Chase card that you sign up for.
+Points can be earned through this program through everyday purchases, and the amount of points you can receive depends on the Chase card you sign up for.
 Some of the categories that you can earn extra points on include travel, dining, and drugstores.
-If you choose a specific card such as an airline card, you may have access to premium travel benefits including free checked baggage with your flight.
+If you choose a specific card, such as an airline card, you may access premium travel benefits, including free checked baggage with your flight.

-So which Chase card is best?
+So, which Chase card is best?
 That depends on your shopping habits and what you want to use your points on.
-The good news is that whether you want to use your points to travel or simply earn cash back on your passion for fine dining, there’s probably a Chase card for you.
+The good news is that whether you wish to use your points to travel or earn cash back on your passion for fine dining, there’s probably a Chase card for you.

 Citi offers 16 different credit cards, each of which is designed to provide specific benefits or rewards.
 These include rewards cards, travel cards, cash back cards, business cards, and even balance transfer cards.

 Cards like the Citi Simplicity Card offer modest benefits with minimum fees.
 There is no annual fee, no late fee, and no penalty fee associated with this card.
 You can even benefit from a 0% intro APR for 18 months on balance transfers.
 The balance transfer fee with this card is either $5 or 3% of the transferred amount, whichever is greater.

 Citi’s travel rewards credit cards include those that partner with certain travel companies.
 For example, you can use the Citi/AAdvantage cards to earn American Airlines AAdvantage points through special sign-up offers.
 You can also purchase an Expedia Rewards card from Citi to earn bonus Expedia Rewards points.

 Citi also offers business cards that partner with Costco or American Airlines to help you earn back wherever you need it the most.